rur/treetop/README.markdown

 ### Hijacking the Response

 The `treetop.Response` type implements `http.ResponseWriter`.
-Any handler can halt the executor and take full responsibility for the response by using one of the write methods of that interface<sup>2</sup>.
+Any handler can halt the executor and take full responsibility for the response by using one of the 'Write' methods of that interface<sup>2</sup>.
+This is a common and useful practice making things like error messages and redirects possible.

 ## Response Writer